 The Bible Society of Kenya is committed to placing a Bible in the hands of marginalised young people, one student at a time, so that even when they are old, they will turn to God’s word and not away.
 These Bibles will be distributed as a part of the Christian Religious Education in schools.

-Kenya is a Christian country and as a result both Christian Religious Education (in primary and secondary) and the Program for Pastoral Instruction (PPI, in primary) are approved by the Kenya School system.

 According to UNESCO, there are 8.3 million primary and 7.5 million secondary Kenyan students, all of whom can participate in Christian religious education at school.
+Kenya is a Christian country and as a result both Christian Religious Education (in primary and secondary school) and the Program for Pastoral Instruction (PPI in primary school) are approved by the Kenya School system.

-What an opportunity!
-The downside is that according to research by a child outreach network, 98% of public primary schools do not have Bibles available in the classroom to assist in these lessons.
+However, according to research by a child outreach network, 98% of public primary schools do not have Bibles available in the classroom to assist in these lessons.
+Kenya is described as a lower-middle income economy.
+However, due to poverty, many families do not own a Bible.